SnoringCatGames/surfacer/README.md

 ## Tests

+_NOTE: The unit tests are currently broken.
+They worked early on, but they were not updated with later refactors._

 Surfacer uses the [Gut tool](https://github.com/bitwes/Gut) for writing and running unit tests.

 For convenience, this is checked in the with rest of the Surfacer framework.